awsdocs/aws-single-sign-on-user-guide/doc_source/onelogin-idp.md

 You will need the following before you can get started:
 + A OneLogin account\.
 If you do not have an existing account, you may be able to obtain a free trial or developer account from the [OneLogin website](https://www.onelogin.com/free-trial)\.
 + An AWS SSO\-enabled account \([free](https://aws.amazon.com/single-sign-on/)\)\.
 For more information, see [Enable AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html)\.
 + A SAML connection from your OneLogin account to AWS SSO\.
-For more information, see [Connect to Your External Identity Provider](manage-your-identity-source-idp.md)\.
+For more information, see [Enabling Single Sign\-On Between OneLogin and AWS](https://aws.amazon.com/blogs/apn/enabling-single-sign-on-between-onelogin-and-aws/) on the AWS Partner Network Blog\.

 ## Step 1: Enable Provisioning in AWS SSO<a name="onelogin-step1"></a>